- Training & Conferences

 If you would like to request an on demand course from the Technology Transfer for your area, contact Megan Perrin at 859-257-7405, 800-432-0719 or [email protected].

-The Trainer section is available to those individuals who attended the National Traffic Incident Management Responder Train-the-Trainer (TtT) workshop in Frankfort on February 27 & 28, 2013.
+The Trainer section is available to those individuals who attended a National Traffic Incident Management Responder Train-the-Trainer (TtT) workshop.
 Trainers can request materials, have their training posted on this website, and link directly to the National Traffic Incident Manager website.

 To enter the trainer portal, login below.
 Your username is the email address you provided at training.